///Feature

 Les 2 Alpes – Mountain of Hell to Family Favourite

-Offering one of the world’s 10 biggest lift-served vertical drops in winter, Les 2 Alpes is an increasingly popular summer mountain destination too, with a season running from mid-June to the end of August.
+Offering one of the world’s 10 biggest lift-served vertical drops in winter, Les 2 Alpes is an increasingly popular summer mountain destination too, with a summer resort season running from mid-June to the end of August.

-Actually, Les 2 Alpes has had an increasingly busy summer season for 50 years now.
-It attracts mainly a very sporty clientele wanting to try the main adrenaline activities on offer – paragliding, downhill biking, white water sports and many more.
-This is the home of the world famous Mountain of Hell downhill mountain biking race where hundreds of experienced mountain bikers line up at the highest start line for a MTB competition (3,000m) and ride down a 2,500 metres vertical run, starting over snow and ice.
+Les 2 Alpes has in fact had an increasingly busy summer season for 50 years now.
+It attracts a sporty clientele keen to try the main adrenaline activities on offer, including paragliding, downhill biking, white-water sports and much more.

 Portes du Soleil – Mountain Biking Heaven

-If you’re going for two feet instead of two wheels, summer visitors can also choose from a wide range of walking and trekking routes too of course with over 470km of signposted paths across the region catering to all abilities.
-Thrill-seekers are equally spoilt for choice in Portes du Soleil, as the region is a mecca for canyoning, Via Ferrata, white water rafting and ziplining.
-Those looking for a slower paced holiday can opt for forest bathing, jewellery making in the forest or take a step back from the hustle and bustle in a secluded mountain cabin.
+If you’re going for two feet instead of two wheels, summer visitors can choose from a wide range of walking and trekking routes, with over 470km of signposted paths across the region catering to all abilities.

 The Belleville Valley – Flower Laden Meadows & Snow-Capped Peaks

-Discover the new Brava Vela microbrewery, just outside Saint Martin de Belleville; or take a gentle walk to find Nant Brun, an old refuge which has been rejuvenated for summer, stay overnight or enjoy a coffee and homemade cake.
-If comfort is more your thing, the 4* Higalik or the luxury Hameau de Kamir Residence are open for summer.
+Discover the new Brava Vela microbrewery, just outside Saint-Martin-de-Belleville, or take a gentle walk to Nant Brun, an old refuge rejuvenated for summer, where you can stay overnight or enjoy a coffee and homemade cake.

 Image Copyrights: